shobhi1310/MedConnect/readme.md

 ## App features
 As of now the app performs the following features:
-1. A customer can search for the medicine and get the corresponding nearby medicine stores in his/her city, see the location in map and also book it.
+1. A customer can search for the medicine and get the corresponding nearby medicine stores in his/her city, see the location in map and also book it for a specified period of time.
 2. The customer can look into his/her current bookings and also locate the shops on map.
 3. A shopkeeper can update the respective shop inventory by searching those medicines.
 4. The shopkeeper can also look into the current bookings within a given deadline with the necessary details of medicine and customer.